LucaBongiorni/openwrt-backup/README.md

 opkg install git-http
 ```
 ##Usage
-The generate_backups.ksh script backs up the list of installed packages and /etc directory using tar.
+The generate_backups.ksh script backs up the list of installed packages and the /etc directory using tar.
 The script runs out of root's crontab once a month.

 `0 2 5 * * /scripts/openwrt-backup/generate_backups.sh`